ISISComputingGroup/ibex_developers_manual/Calibration-Files.md

   * Name and units of each column so that we know what the data represents
   * Any arbitrary metadata should be able to be added later

-As part of implementation, it was decided in a discussion between John and Tom that the JSON namespace should be a flat dictionary.
+As part of the implementation, it was decided in a discussion between John and Tom that the JSON namespace should be a flat dictionary.
 The advantage of using this approach is that the same script can extract any arbitrary metadata from the file, by providing the key to the dictionary.

 ### Lakeshore

 Examples of the lakeshore format can be found on the [lakeshore site](https://www.lakeshore.com/Documents/ZipReadme.pdf).

+### Out of range in the calibration file

+If you above or below the maximum or minimum values in the calibration file, IBEX will interpolate beyond or below these values.
+Please be sure that you have selected the correct calibration file for your sensor and the sensor range.
+Readings beyond the calibration range may not be as accurate as those within.

+The Eurotherm OPI alerts the user when you are above or below the maximum or minimum values in the calibration file.
+This is achieve using an IOC utility.